Ceroxylon ceriferum (Andean Wax Palm): A comprehensive Growing Guide for Enthusiasts & Collectors.

 Detailed Seed Collection and Viability Testing

 - Processing: The fleshy outer fruit pulp should be removed completely to prevent fermentation and fungal growth.
-This can be done by soaking fruits in water for 24-48 hours and then manually removing the pulp.
+Soak fruits in water for 24-48 hours and manually remove pulp.

-- Cleaning: After pulp removal, seeds should be washed thoroughly in clean water and dried in shade for 24-48 hours.
+- Cleaning: Wash thoroughly in clean water and dry in shade for 24-48 hours.

 -